stephenbeckr/randomized-algorithm-class/Code/README.md

 # Code useful for the randomized algorithm class

+## Sketching code
+- [sketch](sketch.m) is a multipurpose code that can call a variety of sketches, and give you a function handle (and a matrix, if requested), and it also has a self-test mode to check if E[S^TS] = I (where S is the sketch), which is useful for spotting mistakes in scaling.
+This code relies on other functions inside this directory for the actual sketching.
+For count sketch and hadamard transforms, make sure to compile the C code with the mex compiler, otherwise you'll have slow performance.

 ## Misc utilities

 - [my_normest](my_normest.m) for estimating the spectral norm in Matlab (variant of Matlab's normest that allows for function handles)